 This is an old and confusing term for a clouding that sometimes occurs on the back surface of the bag surrounding the implant.
 It is more commonly known today as posterior capsule opacification (PCO).
 Even though the lens itself perfectly clear, patients experience progressively foggy vision.
 PCO can develop as early as a few weeks or as late as several years after cataract surgery, and is completely reversible with a simple in-office procedure.
 A painless laser polishes the lens bag, which permanently removes the cloud, restoring the clarity of your vision.

 Imagine reading, playing golf, driving, using your computer, and shopping without having to reach for a pair of glasses.
-Advanced technology intraocular lenses (IOLs) not only clear your cloudy vision, but also decrease your need for glasses after surgery.
-The most popular lens implant is called the ReSTOR.
-It is a multifocal lens – an implant that allows you to focus both far away and up close for near tasks such as reading.
-Other advanced technology implants include Tecnis multifocal, crystalens and ReZoom.
-The IOLs can be used during cataract surgery, or in a lens exchange procedure for those who want their distance and near vision corrected, but do not have significant cataracts.
+Advanced technology intraocular lenses (IOLs) can eliminate your need for glasses after surgery.
+The most popular lens implant is called the PanOptix.
+It is a multifocal lens which allows you to focus at distance, intermediate, and near.
+Other advanced technology implants include ReSTOR, and Tecnis Multifocal.
+The IOLs can be used during cataract surgery, or in a clear lens exchange procedure for those who want their distance, intermediate, and near vision corrected, even if they do not have significant cataracts.

 Although most patients can qualify for this advanced technology implants, there are some limitations.
 If your prescription is too nearsighted, farsighted or you have a large degree of astigmatism, the lens implant alone may not correct your entire prescription.
 In these circumstances, LASIK or other procedures may be necessary to complete the process of vision correction.
 In addition, the health of your eye will greatly determine whether these IOLs will be right for you.
 A full dilated examination of your eyes is necessary to determine if you are a candidate for this exciting technology.